A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data

-In this section, we shift our focus from the methods of text and dialogue generation to the practical applications of the resulting synthetic corpora.
+We now shift from text and dialogue generation methods to the practical applications of the resulting synthetic corpora.
 We focus on offline uses, which refer to settings where model outputs are treated as static artifacts for training and evaluation.
 This approach is distinct from online prompting or control during the decoding process.
 Synthetic corpora are most effective when they are carefully curated and aligned with target deployment distributions.
 These corpora should also be explicitly stress tested according to the quality and trustworthiness dimensions of our taxonomy.
-We first discuss training time uses such as data augmentation, alignment, and adaptation, and then we describe evaluation uses.
+We first discuss training-time uses such as data augmentation, alignment, and adaptation, and then we describe evaluation uses.

-\paragraph{Supervised Data Augmentation and Task Transfer.} A primary use case is to augment supervised training data in low or no resource regimes.
+\paragraph{Supervised Data Augmentation and Task Transfer.} A primary use case is to augment supervised training data in low-resource or zero-resource regimes.
 For machine reading comprehension, synthetic question answer pairs generated from unlabeled passages can substantially improve downstream accuracy when filtered rather than used wholesale.
-Early work showed that LLMs can produce synthetic QA corpora that, by themselves, support competitive models on benchmarks such as SQuAD \citep{puri-etal-2020-training}.
-Additionally, end to end synthetic QA generation can further enable domain adaptation when paired with filtering and validation \citep{shakeri-etal-2020-end}.
+Early work showed that LLMs can produce synthetic QA corpora that, on their own, support competitive models on benchmarks such as SQuAD \citep{puri-etal-2020-training}.
+Additionally, end-to-end synthetic QA generation can further enable domain adaptation when paired with filtering and validation \citep{shakeri-etal-2020-end}.